swaptacular/swpt_stomp/swpt-stomp.rst

    persistent
      MUST have the value ``true``.

-In addition to the above described protocol, servers and clients MAY support other message transport protocols.
+In addition to the above described STOMP subset, servers and clients MAY support other message transport protocols.
 If some other message transport protocol is supported by both the server and the client, they MAY agree to use it instead.

 STOMP Connections
 =================

-When a Swaptacular node needs to send some messages to a peer node, the Swaptacular node opens a client STOMP connection to the peer node's servers, and issues a ``SEND`` command for each of the messages.
-The client MUST consider a sent message to be successfully delivered, only after a ``RECEIPT`` command has been received from the server, confirming that the message has been processed [#multiple-ack]_.
+When a Swaptacular node wants to send some SMP messages to a peer Swaptacular node, the first node opens a client STOMP connection to the second node's servers, and issues a ``SEND`` command for each of the messages.
+The client MUST consider a message to be successfully delivered, only after a ``RECEIPT`` command has been received from the server, confirming that the message has been processed [#multiple-ack]_.

 The client MAY decide to keep the STOMP connection open for any length of time, and the server SHOULD NOT terminate the connection unilaterally, without a reason.

+Connections between the client and the server MUST be secured by using **Transport Layer Security** version 1.3 or higher. *Both the client and the server* must present a certificate, which the other side can verify before proceeding with the connection.
+That is:

+- Clients MUST require servers to authenticate themselves by presenting a trusted certificate chain.
+Clients SHOULD NOT perform *hostname verification* [#host-check]_.

+- Servers MUST require clients to authenticate themselves by presenting a trusted certificate chain.

 .. [#smp] Swaptacular Messaging Protocol